li-yichen/homemade-avery-ucsb-linker/README.md

 on click, the toolbar button(see below) shows links to the spreadsheets of available and unavailable journals, you are welcome to contribute to them.
 <img src="../master/screenshots/screenshot_button.png" alt="alt text: Screenshot showing the extension button" width="140" height="156">
 --------feel free to stop reading now--------
-b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for ways you can help ~~improve~~ rewrite this tool.
+b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for ways you can help ~~rewrite~~improve  this tool.

 ## this will not work with: \*<|:-(
 safari